-Most expats will find that the public transport system is more than adequate for fulfilling their day-to-day needs, with cycling filling in any gaps.
+Thanks to a fast and efficient public transport system, most expats find Rotterdam's metro, train, buses, ferries and trams to be more than adequate for fulfilling their day-to-day needs, with cycling filling in any gaps.
 For this reason, it isn't necessary to own a car and most expats find that it's not worth the trouble (and extra expense) especially when there are so many good alternatives available.

 Public transport in Rotterdam

 Public transport in Rotterdam and throughout the Netherlands can be accessed using the OV-chipkaart.
-This smart card is loaded with credit and is swiped at the beginning and end of each journey.
-There are different types of cards available, ranging from daily to yearly subscriptions.
+This smart card is loaded with credit and is used to tap in and out at the beginning and end of each journey.
+There are different types of cards available, ranging from daily to yearly subscriptions, but all should be renewed after five years.

 Though a slower way to get around than the tram or metro, buses serve a wide range of areas and can be used for regional travel.
 There are also night services, which are useful if travelling very late at night when other forms of public transport aren't operating.